 A preventive HIV vaccine is given to people who do not have HIV, with the goal of preventing HIV infection in the future.
 The vaccine would teach the person’s immune system to recognize and effectively fight HIV in case the person is ever exposed to HIV.

 Are there any FDA-approved preventive HIV vaccines?

-There are currently no preventive HIV vaccines approved by the Food and Drug Administration (FDA), but research is under way.
+Currently, no preventive HIV vaccines have been approved by the Food and Drug Administration (FDA), but research is under way.
 You must be enrolled in a clinical trial to receive a preventive HIV vaccine.

 How is a preventive HIV vaccine different from a therapeutic HIV vaccine?

 While a preventive HIV vaccine is given to people who do not have HIV, a therapeutic HIV vaccine is given to people who already have HIV.
 The goal of a therapeutic HIV vaccine is to strengthen a person’s immune response to the HIV that is already in the person’s body.
 Researchers are exploring the use of therapeutic HIV vaccines:

 - To slow down the progression of HIV infection

 - To eliminate the need for antiretroviral therapy (ART) while still keeping undetectable levels of HIV